evg4b/uncors/README.md

 ## NPM (Cross-platform)

-You can install uncors as node package in yout project with the following commands:
+You can install uncors as node package in your project with the following commands:

 Via npm: